Skydev0h/ton-freestyle/doc/Quick.md

 [Data storage proxy SC](#Data storage proxy SC) is below the section about conditional transfer SC.

+## Extended FunC script variants

+As the latest refactoring and change scripts were made a LOT more concise.

+The corresponding sources are `ctsc-fcext.fc` and `dspsc-fcext.fc` and require `bleeding-edge` branch of my `ton` fork to compile (not yet included FunC extensions).

+A nice demonstration of those new features.

 ## Conditional transfer SC

 ### Overview